John Delich (1930 - 2020) - Obituary

 He is survived by wife Julie; sister Florine Casper; brother Michael Delich; children Michael Delich (Denise Holter); Kathleen Johnson (Mark); Teresa Pointer (Richard); Daniel Delich (Rebecca); Christine Davis (Sid); twelve grandchildren and ten great-grandchildren.

-Memorials may be made to the Holy Trinity Greek Orthodox Foundation (Roof Repayment Fund), PO Box 8369, Asheville, NC 28814.
+Memorials may be made to the Holy Trinity Greek Orthodox Church Foundation (HTGOCF), PO Box 8369, Asheville, NC 28814.

 Funeral services will be held at 12 'o' clock PM, Friday, October 2, 2020 at Holy Trinity Greek Orthodox Church, 227 Cumberland Ave, Asheville, NC.